ADD CONDITION

 What is CareOne SF Honey Lemon Cough Drops used for?

-CareOne SF Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, and occasional minor irritation and sore throat.
+CareOne SF Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

 What should I do if my cough persists?